I opened the hard metal door as Recks stood behind me, his gaze steady, a bit of a troubled, thoughtful expression on his face.

 They tracked it down to these abandoned living quarters."

-"The four officers, three male, one female, went missing after entering, the voices having fallen silent since then," I interjected, my voice hiding a somber silence.
+"The four officers, three male, one female, went missing after entering, the voices having fallen silent ever since," I interjected, my voice hiding a somber note of worry.

 "They are presumed to be dead.
 This is no rescue mission.
 Have I made myself clear?"
 Recks, the older of the two, spoke out, his eyes lingering on me for a few moments, waiting for my hesitant nod of approval and understanding.